tekumara/notes/kubectl.md

 ### Listing all resources

 `kubectl get all --all-namespaces` show "all" kubernetes objects in all namespaces.
-The "all" type is a pseudo-type that's deprecated, and doesn't cover all resource types (eg: it omits secrets).
+The "all" type is a pseudo-type that's deprecated, and doesn't cover all resource types (eg: it omits secrets, roles, service accounts, rolebindings).
 Resource types included are: pods, services, daemonsets, deployments, replicasets (see [#151](https://github.com/kubernetes/kubectl/issues/151#issuecomment-544247961))
 `kubectl get $(kubectl api-resources --verbs=list -o name | paste -sd, -) --ignore-not-found --all-namespaces` actually show all resources

 Alternately show all resources using the krew plugin [ketall](https://github.com/corneliusweig/ketall):